garazdawi/otp/HOWTO/DEVELOPMENT.md

 ## Writing and building documentation

-Most of the Erlang/OTP documentation is written in XML files locates in `lib/$APPLICATION_NAME/doc/src`.
+Most of the Erlang/OTP documentation is written in XML files located in `lib/$APPLICATION_NAME/doc/src`.
 The format of the XML is described in the [ErlDocgen User's Guide](https://www.erlang.org/doc/apps/erl_docgen/users_guide.html).